-- ^{.03} Usually, a selection above this high margin for adverse deviations would be considered excessive. - A selection above this high margin for adverse deviations would be appropriate, however, for unusually high uncertainty or when the resulting provision for adverse deviations is unreasonably low because the margin for adverse deviations is expressed as a percentage and the best estimate is unusually low.

-^{.05} A selection below the low margin for adverse deviations may be appropriate in unusual situations.
+- .03 Usually, a selection above this high margin for adverse deviations would be considered excessive. - .04 A selection above this high margin for adverse deviations would be appropriate, however, for unusually high uncertainty or when the resulting provision for adverse deviations is unreasonably low because the margin for adverse deviations is expressed as a percentage and the best estimate is unusually low. - .05 A selection below the low margin for adverse deviations may be appropriate in unusual situations.
 For example, in a situation wherein the best estimate discount rate based on the insurer's asset portfolio is less than 0.25% per annum, a margin for adverse deviations for investment return rates below that specified in paragraph 2260.02 may be reasonable.
-Similarly, unique situations may support a claims development margin for adverse deviations below that specified in paragraph 2260.02, as in the cases of a reinsurer in runoff where all remaining treaties are commuted, or of an insurer with aggregate stop loss coverage that is reserved at the stop loss limit.
+Similarly, unique situations may support a claims development margin for adverse deviations below that specified in paragraph 2260.02, as in the case of an insurer with aggregate stop loss coverage that is reserved at the stop loss limit.

-2270 MARGIN FOR ADVERSE DEVIATIONS - STOCHASTIC ANALYSIS
+2270 Margin for adverse deviations - stochastic analysis

 - .01 The margin for adverse deviations selected based on stochastic techniques should not be less than the low margin for adverse deviations set out in paragraph 2260.02 and should not be excessive.
-[Effective December 31, 2009] - .02 It is expected that margins for adverse deviations obtained using stochastic techniques would generally be consistent with the range provided in paragraph 2260.02. - In addition to the circumstances described in paragraph 2260.04, a selection above the high margin for adverse deviations set out in paragraph 2260.02 may be appropriate when stochastic modeling indicates variability in estimates of insurance contract liabilities that may not be identified using deterministic analysis. - A selection below the low margin for adverse deviations may be appropriate in unusual situations.
-For example, in a situation wherein the best estimate discount rate based on the insurer's asset portfolio is less than 0.25% per annum, a margin for adverse deviations for investment return rates below that specified in paragraph 2260.02 may be reasonable.
-Similarly, unique situations may support a claims development margin for adverse deviations below that specified in paragraph 2260.02, as in the cases of a reinsurer in runoff where all remaining treaties are commuted, or of an insurer with aggregate stop loss coverage that is reserved at the stop loss limit.
+[Effective April 15, 2017] - .02 It is expected that margins for adverse deviations obtained using stochastic techniques would generally be consistent with the range provided in paragraph 2260.02.

+- .03 In addition to the circumstances described in paragraph 2260.04, a selection above the high margin for adverse deviations set out in paragraph 2260.02 may be appropriate when stochastic modelling indicates variability in estimates of insurance contract liabilities that may not be identified using deterministic analysis. - .04 A selection below the low margin for adverse deviations may be appropriate as set out in paragraph 2260.05.

-2300 INSURANCE CONTRACT VALUATION: LIFE AND HEALTH (ACCIDENT AND SICKNESS) INSURANCE
+2300 Insurance Contract Valuation: Life and Health (Accident and Sickness) Insurance

-.01 This section 2300 applies in accordance with subsections 2110 and 2120.
+.01 This section 2300 applies in accordance with subsection 2110.